-Duration of the tour - 1 hour 30 minutes The cost of participating in the excursion is 100 dollars per person on weekdays and 150 dollars per person on weekends.
+Duration of the tour - 1 hour 30 minutes The cost of participating in the excursion is 7000 rubles per person.

 The nearest dates of excursions: Time to visit the ceremonial halls of the Grand Kremlin Palace 10:00 to 16:00 every day

 Thursday is a day off

 Children age from 6 years